 5. Once the engineering is done, any scope of work changes and the final design of the project are brought to the customer for approval.

 6. After receiving customer approval, we can issue a project permit when our permit team applies for one through the township’s municipality.
 4-6 weeks is the average wait time for a permit, but it could be more or less depending on the municipality.
+Our interconnection coordinator submits the contract and other appropriate documents to the utility and NYSERDA.

 8. Upon completion of installation, we schedule an electrical inspection to ensure the solar panel system and the electrical infrastructure of the property are working together and not “clashing.”